shaps80/iMessageStyleReveal/README.md

 Purpose
 --------------

-I recenty needed to build the iMessage style pull-to-reveal timestamps feature for a personal project and decided to open source the category. :)
+I recently needed to build the iMessage style pull-to-reveal timestamps feature for a personal project and decided to open source the category. :)

 Supported OS & SDK Versions